longhnguyen125/Yellow-Cabs-Project/README.md

 - **Monitor and educate around tipping patterns.**
   Share insights on when and where tips are strongest so drivers can set realistic expectations and prioritize valuable trips.

-These recommendations would be refined in collaboration with operations and driver management teams before implementation.